 In this section, we investigate the Alamouti STBC for the UFMC waveform using two transmit and receive antennas.
 Initially Alamouti STBC was designed for flat fading channels and the encoding rule was applied to two consecutive symbols instead of applying it to the blocks of data.
-Later on, in [6], Alamouti-based space-frequency coding for OFDM was proposed.
-Moreover, in [7], work on combining the Alamouti scheme with single carrier block transmission and frequency domain equalization was presented.
+Later on, in [8], Alamouti-based space-frequency coding for OFDM was proposed.
+Moreover, in [9], work on combining the Alamouti scheme with single carrier block transmission and frequency domain equalization was presented.
 Since additional filtering is applied to lower the OOB emission for the newly proposed 5G transmission schemes, therefore the transceiver architecture for the STBC differs to that of OFDM.
-In this work we propose two approaches, shown in Fig. 2, for the application of Alamouti STBCs for UFMC.
+Especially for UFMC, the receiver is strongly dependent on the type of receive filter.
+If an FFT based receiver is used, a direct implementation of STBC is possible as it is performed for OFDM.
+But in the case of other receive filters, the receiver architecture needs to be changed.
+Therefore, in this work we investigate two approaches, shown in Fig. 2, for the application of Alamouti STBCs for UFMC using different receive filtering concepts.

-1) Approach 1: Here we investigate the space-time block coding for UFMC where coding is applied in the frequency domain on data carriers as is done for OFDM.
+1) Approach 1: Here we investigate space-time block coding for UFMC where coding is applied in the frequency domain on data carriers as is the case for OFDM.
 Fig. 2a shows the simplified block diagram for the Alamouti STBC for a UFMC system using this approach.
 The modulated data symbols s are processed by the space-time encoder to produce the signals s_1 and s_2 for two transmit antennas in two successive time frames as shown in Table I.

 Antenna 1 Antenna 2

 Time frame 1 $oldsymbol{s}1$ $oldsymbol{s}2$

-Time frame 2 $-oldsymbol{s}2^$ \boldsymbol{s}1^
+Time frame 2 $-\boldsymbol{s}2^$ \boldsymbol{s}1^